opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 If the UID still does not perform well even after the expiry of the `immunity_period`, the miner or validator at that UID can be removed from the subnet when a new miner or validator requests to join.

 When a subnet miner or a subnet validator is deregistered, they must register again to rejoin the subnet.

+If all peers (miners or validators within a subnet) are in their immunity period, immunity is overriden, and the lowest scoring peer is de-registered.

+In case the lowest ranking position is held by multiple peers with a tied score, the one who was registered first is de-registered.
+This step applies first to peers outside of their immunity period unless all are immune, in which case it applies to immune peers.

 **Value**
 : Default value: 5000 blocks.